aamosm/JNScraper/README.md

 - Open the JNScraper.java file in a text editor.
 - Modify the paths in the System.setProperty lines for webdriver.chrome.bin and webdriver.chrome.driver to match the locations on your device.
 - Update the path in the writeToFile method for the output file.

-## Usage

-I made JNScraper to brute log into multiple accounts with the help of a present pattern and amend the results to an output.txt file.

-It uses Selenium to scrape the required data from the refreshed page.